 Planning & Development Department (P&D) of the Government of Sindh, came into existence on July 1, 1970 with a staff of 82 including gazetted and non-gazetted personnel.
 This number continued to expand with increasing challenges and responsibilities.
 At present, the Department is manned by about 200 officers and staff working in various technical and administration sections.

-Designing policies for the private sector is primarily a federal subject and the role of Planning and Development Department is mainly confined to the public sector development.
-Plan formulation, identified as development projects for each sector in accordance with targets of growth as envisioned in the National Plan, is the main function of the Department.
+Designing policies for the private sector is primarily a federal subject and the role of Planning and Development is mainly confined to the public sector development.
+Plan formulation, identified as development projects for each sector in accordance with targets of growth as envisioned in the National Plan, is it's main function.

 In order to ensure effective public service delivery, enhance the capacity of the human resource and meet the demands of governing workload, it has become imperative to restructure the Planning & Development Department by transforming it into a Planning & Development Board.
 Pursuant to the approval of Competent Authority the Planning & Development Board was created on 21-02-2017.
 The Board consists of:

 - Secretary, Planning & Development (Secretary of the Board)

 - Chief Economist